DataDog/integrations-core/kubernetes/README.md

 ## Agent6 migration instructions

-Agent6 uses a new set of integrations, see [the update instructions](https://github.com/DataDog/datadog-agent/blob/master/docs/agent/changes.md#kubernetes-support) and the [new dedicated documentation page](https://docs.datadoghq.com/agent/basic_agent_usage/kubernetes/) for more information.
+Agent6 uses a new set of integrations, see [the update instructions](https://github.com/DataDog/datadog-agent/blob/master/docs/agent/changes.md#kubernetes-support) and the [new dedicated kubernetes documentation page](https://docs.datadoghq.com/agent/basic_agent_usage/kubernetes/) for more information.

 ## Setup (Agent5 only)
 ### Installation